-This register is used in conjunction with the AFC\CFG register in the Slave CSRs to configure flow control.
-Software flow control is initiated using the AFC\CFG register.
+This register is used in conjunction with the AFC_CFG register in the Slave CSRs to configure flow control.
+Software flow control is initiated using the AFC_CFG register.

-Note: The LAN9116 will not transmit pause frames or assert back pressure if the transmitter is disabled.
+Note: The LAN9117 will not transmit pause frames or assert back pressure if the transmitter is disabled.

 BITS DESCRIPTION 31-16 Pause Time (FCPT).
 This field indicates the value to be used in the PAUSE TIME field in the control frame.
 This field must be initialized before full-duplex automatic flow control is enabled.
-15-3 Reserved 2 Pass Control Frames (FCPASS).
-When set, the MAC sets the Packet Filter bit in the Receive packet status to indicate to the Application that a valid Pause frame has been received.
-The Application must accept or discard a received frame based on the Packet Filter control bit.
-The MAC receives, decodes and performs the Pause function when a valid Pause frame is received in Full-Duplex mode and when flow control is enabled (FCE bit set).
-When reset, the MAC resets the Packet Filter bit in the Receive packet status.
-The MAC always passes the data of all frames it receives (including Flow Control frames) to the Application.
-Frames that do not pass Address filtering, as well as frames with errors, are passed to the Application.
-The Application must discard or retain the received frame's data based on the received frame's STATUS field.
-Filtering modes (Promiscuous mode, for example) take precedence over the FCPASS bit.
+15-3 Reserved Pass Control Frames (FCPASS).
+When set, the MAC sets the Packet Filter bit in the Restatus to indicate to the Application that a valid Pause frame has been received.
+The Application accept or discard a received frame based on the Packet Filter control bit.
+The MAC received and performs the Pause function when a valid Pause frame is received in Full-Duplex mo flow control is enabled (FCE bit set).
+When reset, the MAC resets the Packet Filter bit in packet status.
+The MAC always passes the data of all frames it receives (including Flow Control fram Application.
+Frames that do not pass Address filtering, as well as frames with errors, at the Application.
+The Application must discard or retain the received frame's data based received frame's STATUS field.
+Filtering modes (Promiscuous mode, for example) take over the FCPASS bit.
 1 Flow Control Enable (FCEN).
 When set, enables the MAC Flow Control function.
 The MAC decodes all incoming frames for control frames; if it receives a valid control frame (PAUSE command), it disables the transmitter for a specified time (Decoded pause time x slot time).
 When reset, the MAC flow control function is disabled; the MAC does not decode frames for control frames.
 Note: Flow Control is applicable when the MAC is set in Full Duplex Mode.
-In Half-Duplex mode this bit enables the Backpressure function to control the flow of received frames to the MAC 0 Flow Control Busy (FCBSY).
-This bit is set high whenever a pause frame or back pressure is being transmitted.
-This bit should read logical 0 before writing to the Flow Control (FLOW) register.
-During a transfer of Control Frame, this bit continues to be set, signifying that a frame transmission is in progress.
+In Half-Duplex mode, this bit enables the Backpressure function to control the flow of received frames to the MAC.
+0 Flow Control Busy (FCBSY).
+This bit is set high whenever a pause frame or back pressure is transmitted.
+This bit should read logical 0 before writing to the Flow Control (FLOW) register. a transfer of Control Frame, this bit continues to be set, signifying that a frame transmission is progress.
 After the PAUSE control frame's transmission is complete, the MAC resets to 0.
 Notes: When writing this register the FCBSY bit must always be zero.
 Applications must always write a zero to this bit